Paul Wasserman: Career

+Personal life

+In 2000, he was jailed for six months for an investment scheme, pleading guilty to grand theft.
+The conviction ended his career as a publicist.
 In 2000 Wasserman was jailed for one felony count of grand theft, using the names of his clients to help him sell bogus stock options.
 Wasserman pleaded guilty in Los Angeles Superior Court in 2000.
 The judge accepted Wasserman's plea and he was ordered to pay restitution of almost $87,000.
 Wasserman was also sentenced to 6 months in jail, 5 years of probation.

+Wasserman personally attributed his Ponzi scheme to his problems with alcoholism, and later in his life, became devoted to Alcoholics Anonymous.
+According to his friend Joan Myers, he had been sober for two decades when he died.

+He died at the age of 73 in 2007 of respiratory failure at Kindred Hospital in Los Angeles.
+He was buried at Mt.
+Sinai Memorial Park in LA.